Why do the Oscars still separate acting categories by ‘actor’ and ‘actress’?

 As it stands, however, some awards ceremonies require nonbinary performers to choose the category in which they would prefer to compete.
 The Emmys, for instance, required “Billions” actor Asia Kate Dillon to choose from the Supporting Actor and Supporting Actress fields when they submitted their name for contention in 2017, Variety reported.
 And the Hollywood Foreign Press Association has a similar policy, with nonbinary performers having to submit their names for Golden Globes consideration under whichever category they choose, the HPFA told Nexstar.

-Some actors, meanwhile, may also choose to abstain from competition altogether, to avoid being categorized by a gender they don’t identify with.
+Some actors, meanwhile, may simply choose to abstain from competition altogether, to avoid being categorized by a gender they don’t identify with.

 The Hollywood Foreign Press Association (HPFA), too, has not yet shared any intentions for their Golden Globes to go gender-neutral, though they review the categories “every year,” a member of the HPFA told Nexstar.